gordon-cs/gordon-360-api/README.md

 ### Victory Promise
 What is it?
 Resource that represents the user's scores on the four pillars of the victory promise.

-#### GET
+##### GET

 `api/vpscore` Get the victory promise scores of the currently logged in user.

 ### News
 What is it?
 Resource that represents accepted student news entries and news categories.

-### GET
+##### GET

 `api/news/category` Gets the full list of category names used to categorize student news as well as category ids and sort order.

-### GET

-`api/news/not-expired`Gets every student news entry that has been accepted and has not yet been in the database 2 weeks or, if the poster set a specific date of expiration, has an expiration date later than the current day.
+`api/news/not-expired` Gets every student news entry that has been accepted and has not yet been in the database 2 weeks or, if the poster set a specific date of expiration, has an expiration date later than the current day.

-### GET

-`api/news/new`Gets every student news entry that has been accepted, has not expired (as described above), and is new since 10am on the day before.
+`api/news/new` Gets every student news entry that has been accepted, has not expired (as described above), and is new since 10am on the day before.

 ## API Testing